nikitakit/self-attentive-parser/README.md

 The test trees are assumed to have predicted part-of-speech tags.

-As an example, after extracting the pre-trained model, you can evaluate it on the test set using the following command:
+As an example, after extracting the pre-trained top-down model, you can evaluate it on the test set using the following command:

 ```
 python3 src/main.py test --model-path-base models/top-down-model_dev=92.34
 ```

+The pre-trained top-down model obtains F-scores of 92.34 on the development set and 91.80 on the test set.
+The pre-trained chart model obtains F-scores of 92.24 on the development set and 91.86 on the test set.

 ## Parsing New Sentences